mgrybel/Udacity-Full-Stack-Web-Developer/Coffee-Shop/backend/README.md

 #### Python 3.7

-Follow instructions to install the latest version of python for your platform in the [python docs](https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python)
+Follow instructions to install the latest version of **Python** for your platform in the [Python docs](https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python)

 #### Virtual Environment